iarna/iarna-toml/README.md

 Also available with: `require('@iarna/toml/parse-stream')`

 Given a readable stream, parse it as it feeds us data.
 Return a promise of the resulting object.

+## readable.pipe(TOML.parse.stream()) → Transform

+Also available with: `require('@iarna/toml/parse-stream')`

+Returns a transform stream in object mode.
+When it completes, emit the resulting object.
+Only one object will ever be emitted.

 ## Lowlevel Interface